frontenddogma/upgrade-your-html/README.md

 > Not shyly but always constructively does Jens Oliver Meiert, someone who has written a lot of HTML and who makes his own life difficult so that he can write even more HTML, go through ten samples to ponder and upgrade respective markup.
 >
 > If you’re a web developer you know HTML.
 Check out and follow _Upgrade Your HTML_ to nod (or shake your head) exploring old and new problems surrounding uses of the beloved HyperText Markup Language.
+>
+> 👉 This is the book if you enjoy the intricacies of working with HTML.